GovTechSG/ship-hats-overview/bamboo-overview.md

 3. Remove the `BAMBOO_AGENT_HOME/conf` directory.
 4. Download a new Remote Agent JAR from your Bamboo Server: `atlassian-bamboo-agent-installer-8.2.1.jar` (Via SHIP VPN), and then rename it as `atlassian-bamboo-agent-installer-8.2.1.jar`
 5. Launch the remote agent: `java -jar atlassian-bamboo-agent-installer-8.2.1.jar` https://bamboo.ship.gov.sg/agentServer/

+    Click [atlassian-bamboo-agent-installer-8.2.1.jar](https://confluence.ship.gov.sg/download/attachments/293471268/atlassian-bamboo-agent-installer-8.2.1.jar?version=1&modificationDate=1650678379000&api=v2) to download the jar file.

-    This will create new `wrapper.conf` file.
+    This will create a new `wrapper.conf` file.
 If you want to re-enact your custom configuration in that file, you can do it now.

 ### To register the remote agent, Agency must complete the following steps: